FAQ

 Can you tell me in advance if you can fix my item?

 It’s hard to say before one of our volunteers takes a look at your broken item.
-If it’s large and hard to transport, feel free to come in with pictures and video of the item, and we’ll put our heads together and decide if it makes sense to bring it to the next event.
+If it’s large and hard to transport, feel free to come in with pictures and video of the item, and we’ll assess whether it makes sense to bring it to the next event.

 Where and when is the next Repair Café?